Bucket Access Restriction Based on a Resource Policy

-This article gives examples of resource-based policies that are applied to individual buckets.
-These policies are used to restrict which users can access a particular bucket and what S3 protocol actions they may perform.
-Resource-based policies can also be implemented to ensure only S3 protocol access over encrypted HTTPS is allowed to access the bucket.
+This article provides examples of resource-based policies used to restrict users who can access a particular bucket and the S3 protocol actions they may perform.
+Resource-based policies can also be implemented to ensure that only S3 protocol access over encrypted HTTPS is allowed to access the bucket.

-The following is an example of a resource-based policy.
-This policy limits who can access a particular bucket and has an implicit deny-all entry that prevents non-root users from accessing the bucket without the users being explicitly specified in the policy.
-It is applied to the resource (the bucket), not to users/groups.
+This policy limits who can access a particular bucket.
+The policy has an implicit deny-all entry that prevents a sub-user (non-Root user) from accessing the bucket unless the user is explicitly specified in the policy.
+The policy is applied to the resource (the bucket), not to users/groups.

 {